8hobbies/browser-versions/README.md

 [GitLab](https://gitlab.com/8hobbies/browser-versions) | [GitHub](https://github.com/8hobbies/browser-versions)

 Recommended minimum browser versions that should be supported by web frontend.
 They are released roughly 3 years ago since the release date of this package version.
+We don't use something like `last 3 years, not dead` because we prefer stable browser version support, rather than continuously supporting the browsers that were released 3 years from exactly today, as time passes.

 ## Install